dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-Now `AutocompleteIndex.query(match: {name: 'am'})` returns `American Cowboy`, `American Select` AND `Red America` products.
+Now `AutocompleteIndex.query(match: {name: 'am'})` returns `American Cowboy`, `American Select` AND `Old America` products.
 ElasticSearch is able to use the second word in the product name to match against.

 ### ETL